 - Money Back Guarantee: The $139 version has a 60 day money back return window while the $59 version has a 30 day money back return window.

 Both system can bypass a faulty fuel relay, which is the main function of the part.

 - TIPM Plug-In Fuel Pump Power Bypass/Test System v4

 - Ground wire with ring and fork terminals

 - Low profile 30 amp and 40 amp cartridge fuses

 - Telephone and email support

-- One year parts and labor warranty.
+- Two years parts and labor warranty.
 We'll also pay to ship the part both ways for any warranty claims.

 - No functional limitations

 - Reduced cost compared to other solutions such as a used TIPM, repaired TIPM, or external relay

 - Removes power to the fuel pump after a crash